Kale – Health Benefits, Nutrition Facts & How to Select, Store & Prepare - NOURISH Cooking Co.

 In Scotland, this vegetable became such an important food that in some local Scottish dialects, the term "kail" was used in place of "food," and the phrase "come to kale" served as an invitation to dinner!

-Kale was brought to the US by the mid-1600s and since then has become one of the most popular superfoods in the country.
+Kale was brought to the US in the mid-1600s and, since then, has become one of the most popular superfoods in the country.

 It’s grown primarily in California, Georgia, and New Jersey, but can be found in just about every state in the US.
 It grows best in cooler weather and is among the most nutrient-dense foods on the planet, providing a great source of vitamins A, C, and K.